erleonard/erleonard.github.io/_posts/2018-01-20-AzureARMTemplates-Function-Deployment.md

 The second article, we manipulated the addressPrefix parameter to extract the subnet address and get each octet.
 We used the split function to achieve this.

 Continuing with our simple scenario, we are building a single virtual network and create multiple sequential subnets for the deployment.
-Our final task will be to combine everything together and deploy our vNet.
+Our final task will be to combine everything and deploy our vNet.

 To assemble our template, we need to use another numeric function, **CopyIndex**.
-When CopyIndex is used it returns the current iteration in the loop.
+When CopyIndex is used it returns the current iteration of the loop.
 The iteration value starts at zero.
 You can use an integer as a parameter to set the starting value.

 In our scenario, we will set the CopyIndex value at 1.